PabloGP18/Giphy-GIF-application/README.md

 - I learned how to use the useReducer hook to manage state in React.js applications.
 Furthermore, I discovered how to test my hooks using the react-hooks-testing-library.

+## Next steps

+- While the application is functional, there are additional features I would like to implement.
+Specifically, I plan to integrate node.js with a database, potentially using MongoDB, to enable user registration and login functionality with persistent storage.

 ---

 ## Getting Started with Create React App